Providing the first ever 6m contacts

-If we have completed an EME contact, I am happy to QSL direct to you at no additional charge.
-However, I will very much appreciate receiving your card and a self addressed envelope to relieve some of the burden of looking up all your addresses!
+If we have completed an EME contact, I am happy to QSL direct to you free.
+However, I will very much appreciate receiving a self addressed envelope to relieve some of the burden of looking up all your addresses on QRZ.com

 PHOTOS AND UPDATES